AdobeDocs/experience-platform.en/help/sandboxes/sandbox-tooling-api/packages.md

 ## Submit an import {#submit-import}

+>[!NOTE]
+>
+>It is inherent with conflict resolution that the alternative artifact already exists in the target sandbox.

-You can submit an import for a package once you have reviewed conflicts and provided substitutions.
+You can submit an import for a package once you have reviewed conflicts and provided substitutions by making a POST request to the `/packages` endpoint.
 The result is provided as a payload, which starts the import job into the `x-gw-ims-org-id` and `x-sandbox-name` provided in HTTP headers.

+Payload also accept user specified job name and description for import job.
+If user specified name and description is not available, then package name and description is used for job name and description.

 **API format**